Table of contents

-In our Lean and Six Sigma Courses we teach the “hierarchy of improvements to a process” (Simplify, Innovate then Automate).
-We start by telling the students that we are going to take a baseline of how they would improve a process.
+In our Lean and Six Sigma Courses, we teach the “hierarchy of improvements to a process” (Simplify, Innovate then Automate).
+We start by telling the students that we are going to take a A baseline measurement method, also known as "the before mea...
+Learn More... of how they would improve a process.

 Western Union Video (the Unimproved Process)

-We start by showing a short YouTube video of a complex process to certify vendors for Western Union.
+In this Six Sigma article, we start by showing a short YouTube video of a complex process to certify vendors for Western Union.
 In the video, it takes 19 days to certify a Western Union vendor.
-We ask our students to take notes on the different types of waste they see in the process that contributes to this long lead time.
+At Six Sigma, we ask our students to take notes and define the different types of waste they see in the process that contributes to this long lead time.

-After the short video is complete, we then discuss the waste that they discovered in the video.
+After the short video is complete, in the six sigma article we then discuss and define the waste that they discovered in the video.
 This fuels a great In statistics, an interaction may arise when considering ...
 Learn More... between the students and the instructor as they talk about the complexity (or waste) in the process.